Code-Institute-Submissions/Milestone1-StreetFoodiesTour/README.md

 * The texts have in large part been modified or made up by me, Zahra Sadiq
 * The quick info details are replicated from the [food tour website](https://bangkokvanguards.com/experiences/the-ultimate-bangkok-foodtour/)
 * The customer reviews are real TripAdvisor reviews which have been modified to fit the context of this website

+### 4. Acknowledgements

+* **Oluwafemi Medale (My CI Mentor):** Thanks for your advice, guidance and support throughout the duration of this project.
+I look forward to working with you again on future milestone projects.